 Louise was shocked to discover that her husband Francois was considering leaving her.
 She knew things had been bad since the baby was born, but she was blindsided by his revelation that they were actually on the brink of divorce.
 When they came to see me it was quickly obvious to me that Francois held strong resentments toward Louise; resentments that spanned years and ran deep.
 And yet, interestingly, he would not admit to having resentments.
 It became apparent through therapy that he was unwilling to admit to being resentful because it would contradict the image he had of himself.
 “Resentful” was a human quality that Francois would not allow himself, and so he had driven it underground where it persisted unconsciously as shadow material.
 While Francois desperately tried to hide his resentment with denial (“I’m not a resentful person!
 You’re imagining it!”), the resentful part of himself grew more insistent.
 It was demanding to be seen, to be acknowledged and confronted.
 His resentment, long buried, was now breaking through to the surface of consciousness.

 Francois’s resentment broke through the shadow realm into the surface of consciousness while we worked in session.
 This is not uncommon.
 Often an individual or a couple comes to see me when a powerful aspect of their unconscious shadow is working its way up into awareness.
 Subjectively, this feels like breaking down.
 Something feels drastically wrong, and so a person might decide they need help… fixing… therapy.
-If I am paying attention, and if the timing is right, I can potentially help this person as they retrieve the disowned parts of their self.
+If the timing is right I can potentially help this person as they retrieve the disowned parts of their self and attend to their developmental tasks.

 Confronting his resentment was viscerally agonizing for Francois.
 He choked and sobbed and wrung his hands.
 But he saw it through.
 In no uncertain terms he managed to face his resentment and to own it, right there while his wife watched and listened.
 (Anyone who has worked with me for any length of time will have heard me say that couples work is individual work that we do in front of each other.)